Born Again Minimalist

 What minimalism is

 Minimalism is a lifestyle characterized by priorities and only having those things in your life which are beautiful and meaningful to you.
-A computer?
-Yes, I would like that.
-A big screen tv with surround sound?
-Not important to me, so I will pass.
-Minimalism is about doing what aligns with your priorities and basically telling everybody else’s priorities to take a hike.
+It is about doing what aligns with your priorities and basically telling everybody else’s priorities to take a hike.

 What minimalism is not